ATahhan/cs193p-gothrough/README.md

 ## Lecture 5

 Following on the same project: [CardShuffle](https://github.com/ATahhan/CardShuffle), in this lecture we had a chance to refactor some of the old code, and learn more about and apply @ViewBuilder wrapper, as well as the ViewModifier protocol.
 Check [lecture-5](https://github.com/ATahhan/CardShuffle/tree/lecture-5) branch.

+## Lecture 6

+Last lecture working on the project [CardShuffle](https://github.com/ATahhan/CardShuffle).
+We've looked at the animations in SwiftUI and how they can be derived by the app state itself.
+Unfortunately the way animations are presented in the course isn't the best IMHO, here are a couple more resources to help you better understand this subject (in case you feel lost like I did):
+- Most important resource on SwiftUI animations is the [interactive toturial](https://developer.apple.com/tutorials/swiftui/animating-views-and-transitions) by Apple itself.
+Really amazing resource to get introduced into the subject.
+- [Animation Juice in SwiftUI](https://www.dotconferences.com/2020/02/pavel-zak-animation-juice-in-swiftui) by [Pavel Zak](https://twitter.com/myridiphis) also gives a great introduction and explains important concepts around the SwiftUI animations not covered by the course.
+- A worth mentioning tutorial is this [article](https://www.answertopia.com/swiftui/swiftui-animation-and-transitions/) I've used some of the code samples provided, really amazing
+- [This one](https://www.dotconferences.com/2020/02/tobias-due-munk-prototyping-custom-ui-in-swiftui) isn't about SwiftUI animations exactly, but it's showing its great potential and is very, very fun to watch.